 It is a

 Our Cleaning Maintenance Analysis is the first step to creating our individualized floor care proposal.
-At Bill’s Cleaning Service we are carpet, tile
+At Bill’s Cleaning & Flood Restoration Service, not only are we the flood restoration specialists – we are carpet, tile

 Our deep cleaning services complement your in-house cleaning or contracted janitorial staff.
 Therefore, we hope to create an environment of cooperation among all of your dedicated cleaning staff.
 As a

-Bill’s Carpet and Upholstery Cleaning Service ~ Seven Step Carpet Maintenance System
+Bill’s Cleaning & Flood Restoration Service ~ Seven Step Carpet Maintenance System

 - Dirt Containment